saint-boons/old-website/README.md

 # frenchbones.github.io
-Testing / Learning website
+Testing website.

-## Let's follow stadards here...
+**Let's follow stadards here...**

 ## What does the project do?

 This project to purely for me to learn about HTML and experiment with HTML...
+(CSS too)

 ## Why the project is useful?

 This project is useful so I can display my knowledge in HTML to the world (still very basic).
+(Just show to friends)

 ## How users can get started with the project?

-If people wants to take a look and maybe even use it for thier own sake please keep in mind that this is protected by an MIT License.
+If people wants to take a look and maybe even use it for thier own sake but users cannot publish afterwards without my permision
-(More info about MIT License and your rights on my project: https://en.wikipedia.org/wiki/MIT_License)

-I'm sorry this may have sounded pretensious allready but I just want random people ripping me off...
+(I know this sounds stupid but that is how I want it to be, just ask me before sharing your version)

 ## Where users can get help with your project?